Building a Robust Hurricane Evacuation Model for Florida

 To prepare for these evacuations, the Florida Division of Emergency Management (FDEM), as well as the state’s regional planning councils and county emergency managers, rely on a CDM Smith-developed transportation evacuation model that was created in 2010 under the federally funded Statewide Regional Evacuation Study Program.

-“The purpose of the tool is to help decision-makers better prepare their communities to undertake evacuations in a safe, orderly and timely manner,” said Roberto Miquel, AICP, senior modeler and project manager.
+“The purpose of the tool is to help decision-makers better prepare their communities to undertake evacuations in a safe, orderly and timely manner,” said Jeannine Fier, project modeler.
 The model is powered by two systems: The back-end uses Citilabs’ Cube transportation and land-use modeling platform to evaluate storm scenarios.
 The front-end is powered by a geographic information system (GIS)-based program known as the Transportation Interface for Modeling Evacuations (TIME).

 Even if I don’t get to work on it every day, I consider it the most important project I work on.
 This model ... is very crucial for the state of Florida.